 Baby car seats are designed with travel safety for your child in mind.
 The baby’s age, height, weight, type of car etc. determine the type of car seat that you need to buy.
 It is also important to focus on your individual needs such as whether you want to remove it easily or not.
-A baby car seat is a long-term investment and you will use it on a regular basis, it is hence quintessential to make an informed decision.
+A newborn car seat is a long-term investment and you will use it on a regular basis, it is hence quintessential to make an informed decision.
 You must check the compatibility with your vehicle as well.
 When you install the seat, look up the manufacturer instructions and your vehicle instructions beforehand to ensure compatibility and proper installation.

-Here are the different types of best group 1 car seats available in the market, so that you can make the right choice:
+Here are the different types of group 1 car seats available in the market, so that you can make the right choice:

 Infant Car seat: As the name suggests, an infant car seat is suited for newborns and infants.
 The age specification is usually from birth to two years or when the child outgrows the height and weight specifications.
 The child will need to upgrade to another seat once he/she outgrows the infant seat.
 You must not install the infant seats in the front seat.
 In the back seat, they should be placed in a rear-facing position.